This post may contain affiliate links. Please read our disclosure policy.

 Make the filling

-- In the bowl of a food processor fitted with the steel blade (See Recipe Notes), place the sweet potato flesh and process for about 2 minutes.
+- In the bowl of a food processor fitted with the steel blade, place the sweet potato flesh and process for about 2 minutes.
+If necessary, add some of the milk to get the machine moving.

 - Stop the food processor as necessary to scrap down the sides and keep the mixture moving.
 The filling will be thick but very soft and smooth.